WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - iss - did:key of client identity key
 - ksu - key server for identity key verification
 - aud - did:key of dapp authentication key
-- sub - blockchain account that this notify subscription is associated with (did:pkh)
+- sub - did:pkh of blockchain account that this notify subscription is associated with
 - scp - scope of notification types authorized by the user
 - app - dapp's domain URL